Today, we cover Guideline C of the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information: Foreign Preference.

 The applicant’s wife and one of his children also hold dual citizenship.
 His son was born in the U.S. and obtained dual citizenship so he could receive a scholarship to attend a prestigious Israeli University to earn his master’s degree.

-The applicant inherited property in Israel after his parents died valued at about $400,000 that earns him about $1,200 per month in rental income.
+The applicant inherited property in Israel after his parents died valued at about $400,000 which earns him about $1,200 per month in rental income.
 He also inherited a bank account in Israel worth about $115,000.

 When stating that he would renounce his Israeli citizenship if the DoD required it for security clearance purposes, he added he “would not do it happily.”

-Israel is among the foreign countries that target and acquire sensitive and protected U.S. technologies, according to information included in the decision.
+Israel is among the foreign countries that target and acquire sensitive and protected U.S. technologies, according to the information included in the decision.
 Authorities identified Israel as an “active collector of proprietary information” in a 2000 National Counterintelligence Center Report to Congress on Foreign Economic and Industrial Espionage.

 After considering all the evidence, Administrative Judge Jennifer I. Goldstein concluded: “In light of all of the circumstances presented by the record in this case, it is not clearly consistent with the national interest to grant Applicant eligibility for a security clearance.
 Eligibility for access to classified information is denied.”